Ichii Itto Bori (Woodcarving)

-Ichii Itto Bori developed from small beginnings, when a woodcarver named Matsuda Sukenaga used a yew felled from the Hida mountains to make some rather special netsuke that were left uncolored and simply took full advantage of the beautiful grain of this wood.
-Since then, this craft has always been representative of the woodcarving done in the Hida region.
+Ichii woodcarving developed from humble beginnings, when a woodcarver named Matsuda Sukenaga used a yew tree from the Hida mountains to make some netsuke ornaments, which he left uncolored, simply allowing of the beautiful grain of the wood to shine through.
+Since then, this style has remained representative of the Hida region’s woodcarving craft.

 How to make

-Japanese yew wood is dried, and the grain of the yew, the white sapwood on the outer rings of the tree, and the red heartwood in the center of the tree are all considered when cutting a piece for carving, in order to match the shape of the finished product.
-Carving is done with hand tools such as saws and chisels, and the pieces are finished with chisel marks remaining on the surface and without any additional color coating.
+First, the Japanese yew wood is dried.
+The grain, the white sapwood on the outer rings, the red heartwood in the center and the shape of the final product are all taken into consideration when cutting a piece of wood.
+Carving is performed with hand tools, including saws and chisels.
+The pieces are finished with chisel marks remaining on the surface and without any additional color coating.